 The useful lifetime corresponds to constant random failure rate of the device.
 The effective lifetime may be higher.

-user must ensure that the device is no longer necessary for the security before its disposal.
+User must ensure that the device is no longer necessary for the security before its disposal.

-Evolution of failure rate
+failure rate evolution

 4 Installation, commissioning and replacement